Pharserror/selectr/Readme.md

 ### Known bugs
 - Selection at the end of the input with infiniteScrolling set to true will trigger another AJAX call to load more options.
 Solutions are to introduce a boolean prop to force the input to close after selection or scroll the list back to the top.
 A third, more state intensive option, would be to track if the bottom of the list had been reached and then an option had been selected and reset that onScroll.
+- Adding custom tags doesn't work because pressing enter when the dropdown is open selects the first item

 ## Usage